kolkhis/prolug-coursework/automation-engineering/unit6/dp.md

 1. What is release engineering?

     - Release engineering is, broadly speaking, a discipline of software engineering that focuses on automated build deployments and delivery of software.
+      It's a practice with a heavy focus on the automated build and deployment of applications.

 2. What are the release engineering principles?